mdeville/override/level05/Ressources/writeup.md

 End of assembler dump.
 ```

 3. Craft and run the `printf` exploit.
 Note that we need to have the same `env` as `gdb`.
-Otherwise offsets don't match.
+Otherwise offsets won't match.
 ```sh
 level05@OverRide:~$ gdb level05
 GNU gdb (Ubuntu/Linaro 7.4-2012.04-0ubuntu2.1) 7.4-2012.04